Tax Deductions for Homeowners

 7. Selling Costs

 If you decide to sell your home, you'll be able to reduce your taxable capital gain by the amount of your selling costs.
-(You may not have to worry about your gain at all if it's low enough to fall within the exclusion described below, but if your profits from the sale look higher then the exclusion, take a closer look at this section.)
+(You may not have to worry about your gain at all if it's low enough to fall within the exclusion described below, but if your profits from the sale look to be higher then the exclusion, take a closer look at this section.)

 Real estate broker's commissions, title insurance, legal fees, advertising costs, administrative costs, escrow fees, and inspection fees are all considered selling costs.

 All selling costs are deducted from your gain.
 Your gain is your home's selling price, minus deductible closing costs, selling costs, and your tax basis in the property.
 (Your basis is the original purchase price, plus the cost of capital improvements, minus any depreciation.)

 8. Capital Gains Exclusion

 Married taxpayers who file jointly now get to keep, tax free, up to $500,000 in profit on the sale of a home used as a principal residence for two of the prior five years.
 Single folks (including home co-owners if they separately qualify) and married taxpayers who file separately get to keep up to $250,000 each, tax free.
-(For more information, see Nolo's article Tax Breaks for Selling Your Home.)
+(For more information, see Tax Breaks for Selling Your Home.)

 9. Moving Costs